 - B.A., Communication, Marian College, 2000

-Because I am passionate about the profession and dedicated to the humanities, I have assumed various appointments over the years.
-One of these involved serving as Co-Chair of the Women’s Committee (renamed Gender and Sexuality Studies Committee) of the international American Studies Association (ASA).
-Recently, I chaired the Nominations Committee of the Society for the international Study of American Women Writers (SSAWW) and served for several years on the advisory board of the SSAWW.
-I also am a member of the advisory board for the international journal Studies in the Humanities and served as the Guest Editor of a themed double-issue volume of the journal.
-I regularly organize and chair panels at inter/national conferences and review manuscripts for many journals and presses, including Oxford University Press; Paideuma: Modern and Contemporary Poetry and Poetics; College Literature: A Journal of Critical Literary Studies; MELUS: The Journal of the Society for the Study of Multi-Ethnic Literature; The Space Between: Literature and Culture, 1914-1945; The Explicator; Modern Language Studies; a/b: Auto/Biography Studies; Literature Compass; and Teaching American Literature: A Journal of Theory and Practice.
-I am an active member in the following professional organizations: Modern Language Association (MLA); Modernist Studies Association (MSA); various author societies affiliated with the American Literature Association (ALA); Society for the Study of American Women Writers (SSAWW); IU Faculty Academy on Excellence in Teaching (FACET); and the Midwest Regional Gender Studies Consortium (MRGSC).
+Throughout my career, it has been an honor to serve in professional leadership roles at various levels.
+Currently, I am serving a third appointed term on the Advisory Board of the international Society for the Study of American Women Writers (SSAWW) and chaired the SSAWW Nominations Committee.
+Among other appointments, I have served as the Co-Chair of the Women’s Committee (renamed the Gender and Sexuality Studies Committee) of the international American Studies Association (ASA).
+I regularly organize and chair panels at inter/national conferences and review manuscripts for many journals and presses, including Oxford University Press; Paideuma: Modern and Contemporary Poetry and Poetics; Modernism/modernity; Interdisciplinary Literary Studies: A Journal of Criticism and Theory; College Literature: A Journal of Critical Literary Studies; MELUS: The Journal of the Society for the Study of Multi-Ethnic Literature; The Space Between: Literature and Culture, 1914-1945; The Explicator; Modern Language Studies; a/b: Auto/Biography Studies; Literature Compass; and Teaching American Literature: A Journal of Theory and Practice, among others.
+I also am a member of the Advisory Board for the international journal Studies in the Humanities and served as the Guest Editor of a themed double-issue volume of the journal.
+Additionally, I am an active member in the following professional organizations: Modern Language Association (MLA); Modernist Studies Association (MSA); various author societies affiliated with the American Literature Association (ALA); Society for the Study of American Women Writers (SSAWW); IU Faculty Academy on Excellence in Teaching (FACET); and the Midwest Regional Gender Studies Consortium (MRGSC).
 Moreover, I am delighted to be a Senior Fellow of the Mosaic Initiative at Indiana University.

 - American Literature (1914 to the present)